MinKaizen/mos-dfyblog/readme.md

 Script for installing "DFY Blog" for My Online Startup members.
 It's basically just a bash script that:

 1. Deletes all plugins
-2. Imports the source site plugins, theme and settings
+2. Imports the source site (plugins, themes, data, settings and media)
-3. Sets the admin user email and password to the `email` argument
+3. Sets the admin user's email and password to the `email` argument

 ## Requirements